polterguy/polterguy.github.io/documentation/magic/endpoints/index.md

 a specific payload of some sort.
 Notice, assumptions can also be manually ceated as lambda objects, to execute arbitrary Hyperlambda code, throwing exceptions if assumptions are incorrect.

-### GET magic/system/diagnostics/assumption-test-description

-This endpoint returns the description associated with the specified **[test_file]** assumption.
-The endpoint can only be invoked by a root user.
-The endpoint requires the following query argument(s).

-* __[test_file]__ - The full relative path of the assumption file to return the description for

-**Notice** - This endpoint is not intended for you to consume in your own code.

 ### POST magic/system/diagnostics/create-test

 This endpoint creates a new assumption test.
 The endpoint can only be invoked by a root user